nujrarian/ids-neural-networks/README.md

 Dataset: https://www.unb.ca/cic/datasets/ids-2018.html

 ## Objective
-Thegoal was to create a program to clean a huge dataset and create a sequential neural network model that is capable of identifying signature-based and anomaly-based attacks from the dataset.
+The goal was to create a program to clean a huge dataset and create a sequential neural network model that is capable of identifying signature-based and anomaly-based attacks from the dataset.
 Our neural network model consists of 3 dense layers with the first two layers having a “ReLU” activation function and the final output layer having a “Softmax” activation function.<br>

 ## Results
 The program produces an accuracy of 95% for signature-based attack classification and an accuracy of 98% for anomaly-based attack classification. <br>